ingadhoc/stock/stock_usability/README.rst

     *.
 If filtered location is found on source and destiny location: use 0
 #.
 When accesing stock moves throw products group by picking type and todo
 #.
 Add to orderpoint Rotation and Location Rotation: delivered quantities to customers on last 90 days divided per 3 (to make it monthly)
+#.
+On draft pickings, if you change source or target locations, related moves will be update accordingly (by default they where not updated).
+#.
+Block change of picking type in other state than 'draft'

 Installation
 ============